Jacob-CL/CTFNotes/CryptographyandNetworkSecurity/Chapter1-InfoandNetworkSecConcepts.md

 Asymmetric encryption is really useful for:
 - `Digital signatures`: You "sign" a document using your private key --> Anyone can check your signature using your public key --> This proves two things: who sent it and that it wasn't changed. e.g When you get a software update, it's digitally signed so you know it's really from Apple/Microsoft and hasn't been infected with malware.
 -  `Key Exchange`: You use asymmetric encryption to safely pass that secret code --> Once you both have the secret code, you switch to using it (because it's much faster than asymmetric encryption) e.g When you visit a website with HTTPS, your browser and the server use this method to agree on a shared secret for that session
--  `user Authentication`: You prove your identity without giving away your password --> The system verifies you're genuine, and you verify the system is genuine too. e.g Using a security key like a YubiKey to log into something - it uses asymmetric encryption to prove you're really you.
+-  `User Authentication`: You prove your identity without giving away your password --> The system verifies you're genuine, and you verify the system is genuine too. e.g Using a security key like a YubiKey to log into something - it uses asymmetric encryption to prove you're really you.

 Ultimately - Asymmetric encryption is mainly used for proving identity, ensuring nothing was tampered with, and safely sharing secrets.

 ## 1.7 Network Security

+## 1.8 Trust and Trustworthiness

+## 1.9 Standards

+## 1.10 Key terms, review questions and problems
+1.1 What is the OSI security architecture?

+1.2 What is application security in networking?

+1.3 List the differences between adware and ransom ware.

+1.4 What is the most effective measure to take against a cross-site request forgery?

+1.5 List and briefly define categories of security mechanisms.

+1.6 List and briefly define the fundamental security design principles.

+1.7 Provide an overview of the three types of cryptographic algorithms.

+1.8 Which is worse in terms of firewall detection, a false positive or false negative and why?

+1.9 Why are internal threats usually more effective than external threats?

+1.10 What are the few major applications of cryptography in the modern world?

+1.11 List the differences between hashing and encryption.

+1.12 What do you know about cryptosystems?
+What is its significance?

+1.13 Name the properties of interactive proof that are useful in cryptography.

+Problems:
+1.1 Consider an automated cash deposit machine in which users provide a card or an account number to deposit cash.
+Give examples of confiden tiality, integrity, and availability requirements associated with the system, and, in each case, indicate the degree of importance of the requirement.

+1.2 Repeat Problem 1.1 for a payment gateway system where a user pays for an item using their account via the payment gateway.

+1.3 Consider a financial report publishing system used to produce reports for various organizations.
+  a.
+Give an example of a type of publication for which confidentiality of the stored data is the most important requirement.
+  b.
+Give an example of a type of publication in which data itegrity is the most important requirement.
+  c.
+Give an example in which system availability is the most important requirement.

+1.4 For each of the following assets, assign a low, moderate, or high impact level for the loss of confidentiality, availability, and integrity, respectively.
+Justify your answers.
+  a.
+A student maintaining a blog to post public information.
+  b.
+An examination section of a university that is managing sensitive information about exam papers.
+  c.
+An information system in a pathological laboratory maintaining the patient's data.
+  d.
+A student information system used for maintaining student data in a university that contains both personal, academic information and routine administrative information (not privacy related).
+Assess the impact for the two data sets separately and the information system as a whole.
+  e.
+A university library contains a library management system, which controls the distribution of books among the students of various departments.
+The library management system contains both the student data and the book data.
+Assess the impact for the two data sets separately and the information system as a whole.

+1.5 If you work with a Linux server, what are the three significant steps you must take in order to secure it?